linode/docs/docs/platform/nodebalancer/force-all-connections-on-ssl-with-nodebalancers.md

            touch /var/log/httpd/rewrite.log

-### Configuring your vhost file for the Nginx Webserver.
+### Configuring the Nginx Webserver.

-4. Edit the Nginx vhost configuration file to establish the rewrite rules necessary in order to redirect all incoming traffic from port 80/HTTP, back to the NodeBalancer on port 443/HTTPS:
+4. Edit the Nginx server block configuration file to establish the rewrite rules to redirect all incoming traffic from port 80/HTTP, back to the NodeBalancer on port 443/HTTPS:

     {: .file-excerpt }
     /etc/nginx/sites-available/example.com.conf